Sultan bin Saqr Al Qasimi II

 Sheikh Sultan II bin Saqr Al Qasimi was the Ruler of Sharjah, a Trucial State and now one of the United Arab Emirates, from 1924 to 1951.
+He was responsible for the establishment of the first airport in the Trucial States and Persian Gulf, Sharjah Airport, and the construction of Mahatta Fort to serve passengers on the Imperial Airways Empire Route.

-His father having ceded the rule of Sharjah to Khalid bin Ahmad Al Qasimi, Sultan found himself dispossessed and married the daughter of Abdulrahman bin Shamsi, the headman of Al Heera.
-Buoyed by Khalid's unpopularity and Abdulrahman's force of personality and arms, Sultan deposed Khalid and became Ruler of Sharjah.
+His father having ceded the rule of Sharjah to Khalid bin Ahmad Al Qasimi, Sultan found himself dispossessed and in 1921 departed to live in exile in Dubai.
+In 1923, he married the daughter of Abdulrahman bin Shamsi, the headman of Al Heera.

+Buoyed by Khalid's unpopularity and backed by Abdulrahman's force of personality and arms, Sultan deposed Khalid and became Ruler of Sharjah.
 However, he found the interior of the country dominated by Bedouin tribes and the East coast increasingly dominated by the former Ruler, Khalid bin Ahmad, leaving Sultan the effective ruler of a cluster of coastal settlements, many of which constantly tried to secede from his rule.

-He is cited as having presided over a low ebb in the power of the Al Qasimi, formerly a powerful maritime federation.
+He is cited as having presided over a low ebb in the power of the Qawasim, formerly a powerful maritime federation.

 Accession

 Sultan's father, Saqr bin Khalid Al Qasimi, died while Sultan was still a young boy.
 Shortly before his death, he agreed that Khalid bin Ahmad Al Qasimi (his senior cousin) should become Ruler.
 Khalid acceded in 1914.

-Sultan bin Saqr, on reaching his majority, petitioned Khalid for the restitution of the property and money that he had seized on assuming power, but in vain.
-Embittered, Sultan left Sharjah in 1921 and settled in Dubai.
-In 1923, he married the daughter of Abdulrahman bin Muhammad Al Shamsi the headman of Al Heera, a dependency of Sharjah that had been embroiled in open conflict with both the Rulers of Sharjah and Ajman.
+Sultan bin Saqr, on reaching his majority, petitioned Khalid for the restitution of the property and money that Khalid had seized on assuming power, but in vain.
+Embittered, Sultan left Sharjah in 1921 and settled in exile in Dubai.
+In 1923, he married the daughter of Abdulrahman bin Muhammad Al Shamsi the headman of Al Heera, a dependency of Sharjah, who had been embroiled in open conflict with both the Rulers of Sharjah and Ajman.

-Khalid bin Ahmad Al Qasimi took this as a challenge and attacked Sultan's father-in-law at his home in Al Heera.
-Following an intercession by the British Resident Agent, Abdulrahman quit Al Heera and went to live in Dubai with Sultan.
+Khalid bin Ahmad Al Qasimi took this union as a challenge and attacked Abdulrahman Al Shamsi at his home in Al Heera.
+Following an intercession by the British Resident Agent, Abdulrahman quit Al Heera and went to live in Dubai with his son-in-law Sultan.

-By now, the people of Sharjah had had enough.
 Khalid was unpopular and was seen as weak, having lost Ras Al Khaimah and oppressed Heera.
-His actions towards Sultan, as the son of the former ruler, were widely deprecated and his taxes and levies were resented.
-On 1 November 1924, Sultan bin Saqr was welcomed into Sharjah and, acting with the support of Abdulrahman and his forces, deposed Khalid in an 11-day conflict.
+His actions towards Sultan, as the son of the former ruler, were widely deprecated by the people of Sharjah and his taxes and levies were resented.
+On 1 November 1924, Sultan bin Saqr was welcomed into Sharjah and, acting with the support of Abdulrahman and his forces, deposed Khalid after 11 days of street to street fighting.